How to Install UnderGround Downspout Kit

 Always call before you dig.
 US residence call the national call-before-you-dig number 811 a few days before you plan to install.
 Someone will be out to mark all your utility lines for your safety when digging.

-Mark on your downspout where you’d like the top of the debris filter to be installed usually between 10” to 20” above the dirt.
-Cut your downspout at a 45-degree angle.
+Mark on your downspout where you’d like the top of the debris filter to be installed - usually between 10 inches to 20 inches above the dirt.
+Cut your downspout with a tin snips at a 45-degree angle.

-Back fill the trench and around the bubbler pop-up with dirt and tamp down.
+Back fill the trench around PVC pipe and bubbler pop-up with dirt and tamp down.
 Return sod or add grass seeds and you’re finished!